albyp/dip_it/README.md

 ### Class 8 (14th May 2024)
 - Continue Class-7 wireframing using flex, introducing fonts, font-icons and creating a personal touch

+### Class 9 (16th May 2024)
+- Introduction to CSS grids
+- Responsive media queries

+### Class 10 (28th May 2024)
+- Introduction to bootstrap (skipped class)
+- Using bootstrap grids, headings, buttons etc.